Do you wish there was a drone guide to walk you through each step of everything you need to know? Then this is the page for you.

 To start, I like to recommend getting really comfortable flying a toy drone that you can crash a lot before taking a chance on something expensive.

-I recommend the SYMA X1.
+I personally started with the SYMA X1.

 I also highly recommend practicing using a drone flight simulator.
 If you have a DJI drone then you can use the built-in flight simulator on the DJI GO app.